 When two full Moons appear in a single month, the second one is usually called a Blue Moon.
 However, there is proof that this popular definition may be a misunderstanding picked up by mainstream media in the 1940s!
-Learn two different ways to determine this special Moon.
-Plus, see when the next one will be (according to both definitions), some fun superstitions, ways to celebrate, and more …
+Learn about different definitions for a Blue Moon, when the next one will occur, superstitions, and ways to celebrate these special full Moons!

 What Is A Blue Moon And Why Blue?